Skip to main content

 • Free sight tests for over 60s

-Your local optometrist can advise you about eye health and make sure you wear the correct glasses at the right time.
+Your local optometrist can advise you about eye health and make sure you wear the correct glasses.

 Many will even come to your home or make arrangements to see you at a time that suits you.

-If you are experiencing sight loss, there are things you can do to help you cope, including:
+If you are experiencing sight loss, there are things you can do to help, including:

-• make sure your glasses prescription is current and correct and the lenses are clean
+• make sure your glasses prescription is correct and the lenses are clean

 • make sure your glasses fit well